Training will start on Sunday 14th September 2025 as Junior Club Day is Sunday 7th September

 Most players in the club already have sticks but for anyone looking to buy new sticks for their children or for new players that haven’t got their own stick then here is a quick guide.
 Sticks are either made of wood or (more commonly these days) a composite of Fibreglass, Carbon and Aramid.
 Wooden sticks are great entry level sticks for very young players but they wear out quickly on Astro pitched and players soon grow out of them.
 However, they do have a ‘softer’ touch on the ball and can make life easier for new players when it comes to controlling the ball.
 Composite sticks are now the stick of choice for most players at most levels but they come in different shapes, sizes and composites.

+Stick length is very much a personal choice.
 Most U8’s and 10s start with 28” or 30” stick.
-By the time they hit U12’s that goes up to 34” or 35” and U14’s (most of whom are taller than me anyway) are playing with full adult sticks that tend to be either 36.5” or 37.5”.
+By the time they hit U12’s that goes up to 34” or 35” and U14’s are mostly playing with full adult sticks that tend to be either 36.5” or 37.5”.

 Click here for a useful guide for anyone that is just starting out.

 When it comes to composite sticks then U12’s will probably opt for a stick with slightly more carbon than U10’s which increases ball speed, but also makes control a bit trickier.
 Typically U12’s play with between 20 and 45% Carbon sticks.
 U14’s tend to increase that to between 60 and 80% carbon.
 There is no right or wrong – just personal taste that evolves as you grow.
 In addition to the big hockey stick names such as Kookaburra, Grays, Mercian, Dita, Adidas, Gryphon, TK and Slazenger there are some newer brands on the scene that offer surprisingly good sticks for what can often be really good value.
-James Frewer uses Beikou sticks and I use Vortex Sticks both of whom offer good junior ranges as well as senior ranges and I’m very impressed by both companies.
-Sunny, my youngest has had a Vortex junior stick for a couple of seasons and he loves it and I know that James’ daughters use Beikou sticks and find them light enough and really good to play with.

 Don’t be afraid to buy second hand on eBay either, kids grow quickly and they grow out of sticks.
 Provided they are in good condition you can often grab a bargain – Ask James Frewer about the stick he bought on eBay from GB International player!!!
-If the handle grip tape is a little loose on a snd hand stick then you can pick that up for a few quid and you have a perfectly functional stick – plus it’s better for the environment because its re-using/recycling.
+If the handle grip tape is a little loose on a second hand stick then you can pick that up for a few quid and you have a perfectly functional stick – plus it’s better for the environment because its re-using/recycling.

 Shin pads